Dual Diagnosis / Co-Occurring Treatment in Washington State

 Types of Therapy Used for Dual Diagnosis

-How Common is Dual Diagnosis (Co-occurring Disorders)?
+How Common is Dual Diagnosis (Co-Occurring Disorders)?

 What Symptoms do People with Co-Occurring Disorders Experience?

 The symptoms present in those individuals with a dual diagnosis can vary significantly from person to person, as every persons’ body reacts differently from one another.
-For instance, a person with an anxiety disorder may experience panic attacks, overwhelming fear, or irritation as a result of their disorder.
+For instance, a person with anxiety may experience panic attacks, overwhelming fear, or irritation as a result of their disorder.
 However, a person with depression may lack energy, lose interest in activities, and experience hopelessness.

 Some patients develop emotional or mental disorders before using drugs and alcohol, which are often used as a result of self-medicating.
-Self-medicating is when a person relies on drugs or alcohol to relieve the symptoms of an underlying mental or emotional disorder.
+Self-medicating is when a person relies on drugs or alcohol to relieve the symptoms of an underlying psychiatric disorder or emotional disorder.
 Self-medicating with drugs or alcohol can quickly lead to a physical addiction to the substance.

 Treating both the disorder and the addiction at the same time is an important aspect of the dual diagnosis treatment process.
 Drug or alcohol abuse can also trigger mental or emotional disorders, oftentimes making them worse than what they were before addiction began.

 Mental and emotional disorders that become evident while using drugs or alcohol are treated in the same manner as disorders that were present before the addiction.
 Those who begin using drugs or alcohol before adulthood are more susceptible to developing a mental disorder.
 Drugs and alcohol can interfere with the normal development of the brain and hinder growth towards mental stability and emotional health.